fchavonet/web-personal_website/README.md

 2. Open the repository you've just cloned.

-3. Ensure you have a stable internet connection as some resources are fetched from CDNs
+3. Ensure you have a stable internet connection as some resources are fetched from CDNs.

 **How to use:**